MariusBujor/Project3_ci/README.md

   # UX

-  ### User Stories

   ### Strategy

   #### Main Goal
    - create an attractive text adventure game using Python
    - create an provide the user  with a simple and enjoyable game to play
    - reach to people wishing to play text adventure game
   ### User Needs
   #### Scope
-  - to understand how the play the game
+  - to understand how to play the game
   - the game to have a compelling story
   - the choices being made to feel like they have consequences
   - players to enjoy the experience playing this game
   - when game is completed to have the option to play again

 ### Structure
     After the game introduction and name input the user is asked which way he will take (Left or Right) each side is different game  that have 4 levels each .Each level has two choices except the last one that has 3 .
-On all levels there is only one option that give access to the player to continue the game .If the user chooses the wrong option the game will end and the user will be asked if he wants to play again.
+On all levels there is only one option that gives access to the player to continue the game .If the user chooses the wrong option the game will end and the user will be asked if he wants to play again.
 ### Features

 [Game Intro - code photo](screenshot/game_intro_content.PNG)